xrysamuel/CS2303-FileSystem/README.md

 abcde
 ```

 Here, we create a temporary account "temp-acc", make a file and change its mode to "511" (i.e. "rwxrwxrwx"), and finally we remove the account "temp-acc".
 After deleting a user, the UID (user identifier) will not be reclaimed.
 In order to protect the data, the files and folders belonging to that user will not be deleted.
-The UID 0 (root user) has full permissions for these files and folders, so there is no need to worry that they will become inaccessible.
+The UID 0 (root user) still has full permissions for these files and folders, so there is no need to worry that they will become inaccessible.

 ```
 > cacc temp-acc temppassword